-III.A.
+III.C.
 Eligibility Criteria

-III.A.1.
+III.C.1.
 The program director must comply with the criteria for resident eligibility as specified in the Institutional Requirements.

-III.B.
+III.D.
 Number of Residents

-- III.B.1.
-The program director may not appoint more residents than approved by the Review Committee-International. - III.B.2.
-The program's educational resources must be adequate to support the number of residents appointed to the program. - III.B.3.
-There should be at least three residents in each year of the program unless otherwise specified in the specialty-specific Program Requirements or approved by the Review Committee-International.
+III.D.1.
+The program director may not appoint more residents than approved by the Review Committee-International.

+- III.D.2.
+The program's educational resources must be adequate to support the number of residents appointed to the program. - III.D.3.
+There should be at least three residents in each year of the The number of available positions in the program must be at least one per year unless otherwise specified in the specialty-specific Program Requirements or approved by the Review Committee-International.

-III.C.
+III.E.
 Resident Transfers

-III.C.1.
-Before accepting a resident who is transferring from another program, the program director must obtain written or electronic verification of previous educational experiences, including the resident's summative competency-based performance evaluation.
+- III.E.1.
+Before accepting a resident who is transferring from another program, the program director must obtain written or electronic verification of previous educational experiences, including the resident's summative competency- based performance evaluation. - III.E.2.

-III.C.2.
 A program director must provide timely verification of residency education and summative performance evaluations for residents who leave the program prior to completion.

-III.D.
+III.F.
 Appointment of Fellows and Other Learners

-III.D.1.
+III.F.1.
 The presence of other learners (including residents from other specialties, subspecialty fellows, students, and nurse practitioners) in the program must not interfere with the appointed residents' education.
 The program director must report the presence of other learners to the DIO and GMEC in accordance with Sponsoring Institution guidelines.